hkust-hpc-team/hkust-hpc/README.rst

 HKUST HPC Documentation
 ========================

+Latest doc: `hkust-hpc-docs.readthedocs.io <https://hkust-hpc-docs.readthedocs.io/>`_

-This is a collection of documentations for AI / HPC users using central HPC resources at the Hong Kong University of Science and Technology (HKUST).
+**Tutorials, docs and knowledge base** for both AI / HPC users using central HPC resources at the Hong Kong University of Science and Technology (HKUST).

-The documentation is available at https://hkust-hpc-docs.readthedocs.io/

-Main HPC facilities currently maintained by the HKUST Information Technology Services (ITSC)
+This doc is mainly for the newer generations of HPCs maintained by Information Technology Services Center (ITSC) of HKUST.

 - Superpod
-- HPC3
 - HPC4

+However, you may find some useful techniques for the older generations of HPCs or other HPC clusters as well.

 Contributor's Guide
 --------------------

-The documentation is written in reStructuredText format and built using Sphinx.
+The doc is written in reStructuredText format and built using Sphinx.

-All the documentation source files are located in the ``docs/source`` directory.
+All the doc source files are located in the ``docs/source`` directory.

 Getting started
 ~~~~~~~~~~~~~~~~